Baerche/wasserspiel/README.md

 ** Erosion.
 So in etwa.
 In der Nähe von Wasser rutscht Erde manchmal zur Seite oder nach unten.
 Oder in den Kanal den man gerade gegraben hat.
 Sand und so auch.*

----

 ## Manual

+###Warnings

+* no warranties.
+When you code, you know the quirks and avoid them /uncon?/unbewusst/.
+May break with other users/machines.
+* Only played single user.
+* Consumes more bandwith because of more changing nodes.
+* No /?/rechte/, anyone can change rain and gamemode.

 ### Installation

 Either you know know how to do it with github, or you go to <https://github.com/Baerche/wasserspiel/wiki> and download the zip.
-That does not include the nasty "-master" in the name. just put it in mods folder.
-(Once tried to upload to the library but it did not like me)
+The unzipped directory does not include the nasty "-master" in the name. just put it in mods folder.

+Once tried to upload to the library but it did not like me.

 ###Configuration
 Currently through chat.
 Commands begin with /ws/ for /wasserspiel/ .